intellivoid/Socialvoid-Standard-Documentation/README.md

 ## Getting Started

-Socialvoid is basically an RPC server with it's own set of methods, objects and representations but following the standard of whatever protcol it chooses to use.
+Socialvoid is basically an RPC server with it's own set of methods, objects and representations but following the standard of whatever protocol it chooses to use.
 Clients are basically RPC Clients that are designed to communicate to one endpoint.